rtasalem/draft-my-cv/README.md

 See the [LICENSE](/LICENSE.md) file for license rights and limitations ([MIT](https://opensource.org/license/mit)).

 ## Acknowledgments
-A [Nunjucks Bulma Starter Kit](https://github.com/benninkcorien/nunjucks-starter-kit) developed by [benninkcorien](https://github.com/benninkcorien) was helpful in understanding how to integrate Bulma.io with Nunjucks.<br>
+A [Nunjucks Bulma Starter Kit](https://github.com/benninkcorien/nunjucks-starter-kit) developed by [benninkcorien](https://github.com/benninkcorien) was helpful in understanding how to integrate Bulma with Nunjucks.<br>